hungcq/knowledge-repo/information-technology/aws/solution-architect/iam.md

   - Main: management acc
   - Other: member accs
 - Mapping acc:org : n:1
-- Hierarchy structure: root organizational unit (OU) -> sub OU -> ... -> accounts.
+- Hierarchy structure: root organizational unit (OU) -> sub OU -> ... -> member accounts.
 Can divide by:
   - Business unit
   - Dev/production env
   - Project based
 - Security: Service Control Policies (SCP):
   - IAM policies applied to OU/accs
   - Not applied to management acc: root access by default
-  - Applied to root acc
+  - Applied to all users & roles in the acc, including root user
   - Disallow everything by default (vs IAM)
   - Not affect any service-linked role
+  - Must have explicit allows in all links from the root to the node acc
+- OrganizationAccountAccessRole:
+  - Grant full permission in the member acc to the management acc
+  - Used to perform admin tasks in the member accounts (eg creating IAM users)
+  - Automatically added to newly created member accounts.
+Need to manually added for invited existing acc.
+- Multi account strategies:
+  - Per department
+  - Per cost center
+  - Per dev/test/prod
+  - Based on regulatory restrictions
+  - For resource isolation
+  - Separate per-account service limits
+  - Dif account for logging
-- Advs:
+- Features:
   - Management centralization
   - Consolidated billing across all accs: single payment method
   - -> Pricing benefits from aggregated usage (eg volume discount)
   - Can share reserve instances & saving plans discount across accs
+- Reserve instances & saving plans discount:
+  - Default share between all accounts
+  - Can be turn off by account
+  - To have discount, both accounts must turn on
+- Move accounts: remove from old org -> invite -> accept
+- Policies:
+  - Tag Policies: ensure consistent tags.
+Monitor non-compliance via EventBridge.
+  - aws:TagKeys:
+    - ForAllValues = AND
+    - ForAnyValues = OR
+  - awsRequestTag: prevent users/roles in member accounts from creating resources if they don't have tags
+  - AI services opt-out policies: AI services can't use content for continuous improvement
+  - Backup policies:
+    - Define backup plans across org/OU/member acc
+    - Immutable backup plans appear in member accounts (view only)
 ## IAM conditions
 - aws:SourceIp: restrict client IP making API calls
 - aws:RequestedRegion: restrict region the API calls are made to